linhdo154/linhdo154.github.io/_teaching/2014-spring-teaching-1.md

 location: "New Orleans, LA, US"
 ---

-I served as a Teaching Assistant for MATH1230 for over four semesters, during which I taught two classes per semester (Fall 2019, Spring 2020, Fall 2020, Spring 2021).
-My responsibilities included delivering lectures, clarifying statistical concepts, guiding practical implementation, leading problem-solving sessions, grading assignments, and providing individualized support to students to enhance their understanding of course material.
+I served as a Teaching Assistant for MATH1230 for over six semesters, during which I taught 10 classes (Fall 2019, Spring 2020, Fall 2020, Spring 2021, Summer 2021, Summer 2022).
+Students came from diverse backgrounds, including mathematics, chemistry, economics, physics, computer science, biology, and psychology.
+My responsibilities included delivering lectures, clarifying statistical concepts, guiding practical implementation, leading problem-solving sessions, grading assignments, and providing individualized support to help students enhance their understanding of the course material.

 The aims of the course including: